 We'll evaluate our current commercial activities and explore various delivery models.
 Our ambition is that the Park Cafés become the café destination of choice, and that some of the money you spend goes directly towards maintaining the park.
 There will be room for social enterprises, such as volunteer-led cafes.
 Initiatives such as these not only generate vital revenue, but also nurture the formation of community hubs in our parks.

-We're working with Acorn Tourism on this piece of work during autumn 2020 and are hoping to have some new plans we can start to embed throughout 2021.
+We're working with Acorn Tourism on this piece of work and are hoping to have some new plans we can start to embed throughout 2021.

 Stour Valley Park